Home

 2 Flutes, 2 Oboes, 2 Clarinets, 2 Bassoons, 2 Horns, Percussion, Strings

 The St Magnus Hymn, or “Nobilis humilis,” is a hymn which celebrates St Magnus of Orkney, and can be dated to at least the thirteenth century, and may be from the twelfth century.
 I’ve used the hymn as a theme that becomes varied, with interludes interspersed between the variations.
+Listen to a demo version here.

 Etudes for Violin and Piano (ongoing)